 From time to time I am asked if someone can leave a review for me.

-I most certainly appreciate the gesture, and leaving reviews on Google helps me gain exposure to people looking to find the best acupuncturist for their healthcare.
+I most certainly appreciate the gesture, and reviews helps me gain exposure to people looking to find the best acupuncturist for their healthcare.
 But as an AHPRA registered professional, there are certain guidelines that must be abided by.

 To this end, I have written this short guide to about how to leave a review for an acupuncturist in Australia.